 Both red and white baneberry are great novelty plants to grow, but the white type offers greater visual interest.
-Find out why, what warnings you need to be aware of, and how similar plants can also add interest to your yard.
+It's important to know what warnings about these plants you need to be aware of, and how similar plants can also add interest to your yard.

 White baneberry bears the botanical name, Actaea pachypoda.
 The alternate scientific name, Actaea alba is easier to remember, since the species name, alba means "white."
 The plant is an herbaceous perennial and belongs to the buttercup family.